bartgonzalez/securityhub-remediations/docs/index.md

 # Overview
-In this workshop you will learn how to implement automated remediations of findings submitted to [AWS Security Hub](https://aws.amazon.com/security-hub/) leveraging an open source tool named [Cloud Custodian](https://cloudcustodian.io/), with no prior knowledge of either is required.
+In this workshop you will learn how to implement automated remediations of findings submitted to [AWS Security Hub](https://aws.amazon.com/security-hub/) leveraging an open source tool named [Cloud Custodian](https://cloudcustodian.io/), with no prior knowledge of either required.

 However, this workshop is not intended to to provide a complete introduction to writing polices for Cloud Custodian, for that please refer to the [Getting Started documentation](https://cloudcustodian.io/docs/aws/gettingstarted.html) or alternatively the [introductory presentation on Cloud Custodian](https://www.socallinuxexpo.org/sites/default/files/presentations/CloudCustodian%40Scale17x.pdf)